NethServer/docs/administrator-manual/en/upgrade_tool.rst

 .. notice::

-    It is possible to select the old kernel and boot the system in the previous state, actually canceling the upgrade
+    It is possible to select the old kernel and boot the system in the previous state, actually aborting the upgrade

 If the new kernel boots and mounts the disks correctly the system is **disconnected from the network** and the packages upgrade starts.
 From this